zealousweb/GutenGridMasonry/readme.txt

 == Frequently Asked Questions ==

-= Is the Masonry Grid for Gutenberg easy to use? =
+= Is the Grid Masonry for Guten Blocks easy to use? =

 Yes, the plugin is user-friendly and integrates seamlessly with the Gutenberg editor.
 Its intuitive features make it accessible to both beginners and experienced users.